 “I realized that color could express everything … with no need for relief or texture.
-I understood that it was possible to translate light, shapes and character by color alone, without the need for values” (without the need for tones of light and dark, or shading and the modelling of forms).
+I understood that it was possible to translate light, shapes, and character by color alone, without the need for values” (without the need for tones of light and dark, or shading and the modeling of forms).

 For example, at the top left, the yellow/orange grapes (colors next to each other on the color wheel) have indistinct shapes.

 Layer green and yellow and the grapes look translucent.

 Add red next to the green (complementary colors) and the result is so dramatic that you want to pick a grape off the stem and eat it.

 Bonnard (and Matisse) understood that contrasting complementary colors in high intensity seem to generate light.
 That is, if you stare at a bright blue for a period of time and then look at a white page, (due to retinal fatigue) you’ll see blue’s complementary color, orange, as an after-image.
 (Try it here: https://www.animations.physics.unsw.edu.au/jw/light/complementary-colours.htm#3)